Useful Distribution Articles:

 ❌ Basic support is really basic and you have to wait a long time

 On the surface, Indiefy looks like a great option for people looking to distribute their music for free.
-Indiefy offer a very simple but effective service with no frills.
+Indiefy offers a very simple but effective service with no frills.
 You get unlimited free distribution, to the major streaming platforms (e.g. Spotify and Apple Music), and you get to set your own release date.

 The one major drawback of the free version is that they only distribute to 11 stores.
 Granted, these are the important ones, but when you can get free distribution on Routenote to multiple stores, it doesn't make sense why you'd choose Indiefy over it.

-Indiefy charge you 15% of your royalties and offers very little outside of digital music distribution.
+Indiefy charges you 15% of your royalties and offers very little outside of digital music distribution.
 Alongside this, there are lots of very negative reviews, with stories of people having their royalties withheld, their accounts deleted and receiving poor customer support.

 There's not much else to Indiefy that's worth mentioning.
 It's a free distribution platform with all the features you need to get started.
 The support isn't great and the paid plan is better.